ZeroCry/scripter/README.md

 # Scripter #

-A Tool to save snippets or make live coding streams
+A Tool to save snippets or make live coding streams, hosted on http://scriptsaver.herokuapp.com/

 **Content Table**